-The Brown wire is a 1 Amp Positive output designed to operate the electronic siren for audible confirmations, and also to sound if the alarm is triggered.
-An alternative to the siren is to program the alarm to pulse this output to sound the vehicle's horn by adding an optional relay.
-This would require changing Programmable Feature #22 from the preset "steady" output to a "pulsed" output.
+The Brown wire is a 1 Amp Positive output designed to operate the electronic siren for audible confirmations, and also to sound if the security system is triggered.

 SIREN CONNECTION: The Brown wire may be connected directly to the siren's Red wire, and the siren's Black wire is connected to (-) Ground.